 Entries by Vern Gambetta

-GAIN is a community of professional’s eager to learn and willing to share ideas and information.
+This is a community of professional’s eager to learn and willing to share ideas and information.
 GAIN is not about more exercises, sets, reps and training methods it is about passionate people who pursue excellence with honesty, integrity and respect to make a difference in the lives of the people we coach and teach.
 It is not a summit, it is total immersion learning experience.